Rich Kids on LSD: After RKL

-In 1996 Bomer Manzullo and Chris Rest formed a band called The Other with former Mad Caddies drummer Boz Rivera.
+In 1996 Bomer Manzullo and Chris Rest formed a band called The Other with future Mad Caddies drummer Boz Rivera.
 Bomer performed vocals and played bass.
 This group produced one self-titled album in 1997 on Honest Don's Records, a subsidiary label set up by Fat Wreck Chords to release material by bands that didn't fit within the roster at Fat.
 Rivera would later go on to join a reunited RKL.

 Barry 'D'live' Ward released a solo album in 1990 on RRRecords titled Homely All American Songs & Stories For Mutant Space Dweebs From Planet Hell.
 He performed briefly in Gwar as Balsac the Jaws of Death, filling in for Mike Derks during Gwar's 1991 European tour.
 He was the guitarist for the death metal parody band Embryo Killers, releasing one self-titled album in 1993.
 He also played guitar for Me First and the Gimme Gimmes on their 1996 tour.
 Ward is the lead vocalist and guitarist for San Francisco Bay Area's Crosstops, who have released three full-length albums.
 Both Ward and Chris Rest played guitar on the album Lickety Split by the band Hotbox.
 Along with being a musician, he has also directed music videos for bands, including NOFX, Terrorgruppe, and Don Cikuta and works with Grumblefish Movies.
 Ward put together the entire Still Flailing After All These Beers RKL video.
 In 2018, Ward toured with MDC.
 In 2019, Ward toured with Scheisse Minnelli.